 Symptoms are the body’s way to communicate that something is out of balance, thus the term dis-ease.
 Through this type of treatment the entire body is balanced, leading to a decrease in the main complaint as well as improvement with other issues.

 Lisa pursued the field of Oriental Medicine after her own experience using the medicine after two car accidents within six months, leading to multiple surgeries and years of various struggles.
 She understands first hand the hurt and frustration of being compromised by pain and illness.
 Lisa strongly believes that empowering patients allows them to take charge of their health.

 Lisa explains "As a practitioner, I facilitate the process of “helping the body heal itself” by treating the cause of disease, which may manifest differently in each person.
 I provide a safe and non-judgmental environment that supports the patient’s inner healing process.
 My goal is for individuals to be cared for, listened to, and educated about their health condition.
-That is why I devote the entire hour to treat the patient.
-I often do front and back treatments to ensure that I am as thorough as possible.
 I use very small acupuncture needles and usually do a pain free needle technique called free hand needling."

 Lisa also incorporates some coaching techniques so patients understand the connection between their symptoms and their daily lifestyle; whether it be diet, stress, ergonomics, posture, lack of exercise, emotions, etc. She hopes to inspire a better quality of life and well-being for patients through balance and integration of mind, body and spirit.